boranblok/nntpPoster/Util/userconf/watchfolders/readme.txt

 ﻿#
-#   !!!
-DO NOT MODIFY THIS FILE !!!
+# Place watchfolder files in this folder.
+Each file will define a new watch folder.
-#
+# Settings from the default watchfolder will be taken as base.
-# It will be overwritten every version update.
-Place confing files in the userconf/watchfolders folder instead.
+# If a file named default is placed in this folder it will overrule the default watch folder.

-#
+# copy this file and change extension to .ini to have a basic config file to start with.

 [Watchfolder]
 # The short identifying name for this watch folder.